MicrosoftDocs/win32/desktop-src/shell/passportwizardrundll.md

 ---
-Description: Launches the Passport Wizard when used with Rundll32.exe.
+description: Launches the Passport Wizard when used with Rundll32.exe.
 title: PassportWizardRunDll function
 ms.topic: reference
 ms.date: 05/31/2018